Help Desk Specialist

 - Be at least 16 years of age;

 - Submit official high school/high school equivalent transcripts;

 - Satisfy Placement Testing requirements.

 (Prerequisites: None) This course provides an overview of modern operating systems and their use in home and small business environments.
 Activities will utilize the graphical user interface (GUI) and command line environment (CLI).
 Topics include using the modern virtual operating systems and cloud environments.

-Introduces the fundamental concepts, terminology, and operations necessary to use computers.
+This course introduces the fundamental concepts, terminology, and operations necessary to use computers.
 Emphasis is placed on basic functions and familiarity with computer use.
-Topics include an introduction to computer terminology, the Windows environment, Internet and email, word processing software, spreadsheet software, database software, and presentation software.
+Topics include introductions to computer and digital terminology and usage, operating systems, Internet and digital communication, word processing applications, spreadsheet applications, database applications, and presentation applications.